sebastian-s-moreno/Client/docs/02-gui-testing.md

 ## Buttons
 1. Test the Recommendations-page by choosing an activity by radio buttons, and push Get Recommendations.

-2. Delete all Location-entries from the table and test the Get Recommendation functionality.
+2. Start with an empty Location table and test the Get Recommendation functionality.
 Verify that an error message is shown.

 ## CRUD-operations in the list
 1. Verify that when you click the delete button for an entry in the table, the element is deleted.